sethiDevansh/Blood-Bridge/README.md

 ## Introduction

-The Blood Bank Management System is designed to streamline the process of managing blood donations and inventory.
+Blood Bridge is designed to streamline the process of managing blood donations and inventory.
 It provides a user-friendly interface for donors, recipients, and administrators to interact with the system effectively.

 ## Features